darklang/docs/docs/reference/languagedetails.md

 The following constructs are planned but not yet implemented:

-- Tuples can be deconstructable into their parts in a `let` expression:
+- Tuples can be deconstructed into their parts via a `let` expression:

   ```fsharp
   let philadelphia = (39.9526, 75.1652)